 • International/Exchange Student Program: Summerfield offers a foreign exchange student program, which is available to every high school student and is included (outside of air fare and other travel expenses) with tuition.

 • Drug & Alcohol-Free Students: Summerfield upholds an agreement with its students to strive to be drug and alcohol free during their time at our school.
 We engage parents in support of this agreement and work with the concept of accessing a deeper sense of self-awareness and interest in the world around us so that life in itself is the most pleasurable, meaningful, and enriching experience an individual can have.

 We welcome parents from area schools to visit Summerfield and see our campus.
 Our tuition is significantly lower than other private schools and over 60% of our high school families receive financial aid.

-Q: What is the role of technology in the classroom at Summerfield?
+Q: What role does technology play in the HS?